KartikCD/react-testing/README.md

   const rows = container.querySelectorAll("tbody tr");
 ```

+3. To find buttons with emoji/svg use `aria-label`

 ### Some global functions

 1. `beforeEach()`: Jest is gonna run this arrow function before running individual test.
 This is great to do some initial setup.

+### Tips to find the component

+1. **By using accessible names**: Accessible name is basically the text within the element.